-An initial review of the applications should be made to ensure that every police officer making application for the position meets the minimum requirements.
+An initial review of the applications should be made to ensure that every police officer making an application for the position meets the minimum requirements.
 Additionally, information such as prior disciplinary actions against the officer should be noted.

 Few departments require a written test for appointment to the field training program.
-However, a written test can be a valuable tool in identifying which officers have stayed current in case law, department policies, search and seizure, use of force etc. A well written test is also objective, and does not rely on interpretation by evaluators.
+However, a written test can be a valuable tool in identifying which officers have stayed current in case law, department policies, search and seizure, use of force, etc. A well-written test is also objective and does not rely on interpretation by evaluators.

 An oral interview of the applicants should be done in using a panel or board of evaluators.
 Use a standard number, and use pre-formatted questions.
 Each of the evaluators should have a copy of the questions, and instructions on how to score answers.